-Grantham Scholar Nicole Kennard has written 2 chapters for Springer’s Encyclopedia of the UN Sustainable Development Goals.
+Grantham Scholar Nicole Kennard writes 2 chapters for Springer’s Encyclopedia of the SDGs.

 Until now, the SDGs have not been addressed in an integrated way for a comprehensive, research-based publication.
-But this new encyclopedia from the prestigious Springer publishing house addresses that gap in information.
+But this new encyclopaedia from the prestigious Springer publishing house addresses that gap in information.

 Do you want to keep up to date with SDG research and more?
 Then sign up to our newsletter.

 There are 17 volumes of the Springer’s Encyclopedia of the UN Sustainable Development Goals – one for each SDG.
 And Nicole has written 2 chapters for this series, both for Volume 2: Zero Hunger.